The Power o Pranam

 Do You Literally Bow When Saying Namaste?

 So does one literally bow?
 Yes and no. Situational awareness is key.
 For example, when I’m greeting my in-laws for the first time on a visit, not only do I bow, but I bow all the way to touch their feet.
 And I do this when departing as well.
-But I would not do it on the days in the middle of the trip.
+But I do not do it on the days in the middle of the trip.

 Again, touching the feet of elders and respected people is a common tradition in north India and symbolizes completely letting go of one’s ego to acknowledge the other person’s wisdom and to seek their blessings.